top of page

 Please be honest about what you can afford.

-WHY IS POST-GENDER AFFIRMING SURGERY PILATES LISTED SEPARATELY?
+WHY IS GENDER AFFIRMING SURGERY PILATES LISTED SEPARATELY?

 This service is listed at a lower cost to make Pilates accessible to those who can't otherwise afford it during recovery.
 These one-on-one sessions also require a different kind of attention and preparation as the facilitator (and I may communicate with your surgeon, PT, care team, or other medical providers) so I like to have a heads up in advance.

-Reformers are the original Pilates equipment invented by Joseph Pilates.
-I love them because they facilitate a unique sense of full body connectivity and they give movers amazing, subtle feedback about where they are and what they are doing.
+This specialized equipment facilitates a unique sense of full body connectivity, giving movers amazing, subtle feedback about where they are and what they are doing.
 Also, working on a moving surface with resistance is just super fun and facilitates new, often delightfully surprising embodied pathways.
-Private sessions may also incorporate more rehabilitative work on the cadillac, as well as supported and challenging movement on the barrel and chair.
 Movement is low impact and kind to the joints.

 bottom of page